 Also, don’t forget that if you would be interested in taking part in a workshop with Kieth (VK5OQ) to build a balun suitable for an Off-Centre-Fed (OCF) dipole to drop me an email at president@AHARS.au.
 We are planning to have this as our Saturday Session for December, and we are hoping to put together a whole kit to assemble on the day.
 We are hoping that the kit will be in the vicinity of $30-35 for everything.

-We are still firming up the details for the follow-up “Telescopes in the Park” evening with Kym Thalassoudis, The plan is to hold it on a Saturday Evening (maybe Sat 21st October) possibly at the Goodwood Orphanage park.
+We are still firming up the details for the follow-up “Telescopes in the Park” evening with Kym Thalassoudis, The plan is to hold it on a Saturday Evening (proposed for Sat 21st October) at the Goodwood Orphanage park.
 A Chicken, Chips and Salad sumptuous repast for a modest fee of around $5 each will be provided.
 Wives and partners definitely invited.
 There will be a limited number of places available (approximately 30 people), and it is planned to have a number of telescopes for people to have a look through, as well as a large screen monitor to show Kym’s Electronically Enhanced Astronomy software output in real time.
-There will be a special booking site to register on, and it is expected that those wishing to participate will preferably pre-pay by direct deposit into the AHARS Bank account.
+There will be a special booking site (Eventbrite) to register on, and it is expected that those wishing to participate will pre-pay by direct deposit into the AHARS Bank account.
 There will be an emergency number advertised in case the weather turns inclement and the event cannot go ahead.
 Clouds and rain do not mix with telescopes outside!
 Bring your chairs and a table to make it easier to eat your dinner!

 The AHARS Annual Dinner is to be held on the 19th of November this year at the Belair Hotel.